microsoft/mu_feature_ipmi/IpmiFeaturePkg/Docs/Ipmi_Feature.md

 that are not implemented in this repo.
 In this case, the platform should leverage the [IPMI base library](../Include/Library/IpmiBaseLib.h) to abstract the interface into a single command which they can provide an opaque command and response buffer.
-Platforms should avoid directly calling into the protocol/PPI as this is considered internal and may be subject to change.
+Platforms may call directly into the protocols/PPIs if needed, but for consistency it is advised to use the base library.

 ## Testing the IPMI feature